-Get the Anker if you are not easily bothered by having a wire behind your neck and prefer something more comfortable; however, in order to go truly wireless without breaking the bank, it’s tough to beat the SoundPeats.
+Get the Anker if you are not easily bothered by having a wire behind your neck and prefer something more comfortable; however, to go truly wireless without breaking the bank, it’s tough to beat the SoundPeats.

 8. SoundCore Spirit X Sports By Anker

 The Anker Spirit X have an ear-hook design that is great for sports.
-Even during intense movements, they shouldn’t drop off, however the seal isn’t ideal therefore the sound changes a bit because they shift, which isn’t ideal for jogging.
+Even during intense movements, they shouldn’t drop off, however, the seal isn’t ideal therefore the sound changes a bit because they shift, which isn’t ideal for jogging.
 They are comfortable for more workouts, plus they breathe well.
-They’re very compact headphones that are convenient to carry around, however they are a little bit larger than genuine in-ear because of the ear-hooks.
-They create a decent audio that’s better fitted to bass-heavy genres.
+They’re very compact headphones that are convenient to carry around, however, they are a little bit larger than genuine in-ear because of the ear-hooks.
+They create decent audio that’s better fitted to bass-heavy genres.

 9. Anker SoundBuds Sport Wireless Headphones

 The Anker SoundBuds Sport are good headphones for running and working and provide good enough isolation to become a decent option for commuting.
 They’re portable and will easily fit into your pocket and their build quality is decent for their price range.
-Unfortunately, they have a poor sound quality, which could be a deal breaker for some.
+Unfortunately, they have a poor sound quality, which could be a deal-breaker for some.
 The Anker SoundSport are good headphones for sports use.
 They have a stable in-ear suit, and their passive isolation will block the ambient noise of a gym.
 They’re wireless and small enough to carry around on your person wherever you move.

 10. Jabra Elite Active 65T

 The Jabra Elite Active 65t are great sports earbuds designed to be lightweight, breathable, and portable.
-Slightly improved from the Jabra Elite 65t, these earbuds have a premium look and a more secure carrying case that’ll help guard your earbuds from small impacts.
+Slightly improved from the Jabra Elite 65t, these earbuds have a premium look and a more secure carrying case that’ll help guard your earbuds against small impacts.
 Sadly, they don’t have the most comfortable fit and will end up being fatiguing if you’re using them for long periods.
 Their sound user profile is also a bit unbalanced as there’s an overemphasis in the bass and treble ranges.
 However, the companion app offers a graphic EQ, allowing you to tweak the sound to better suit your preferences.
-The Jabra Elite Active 65t are designed for high portability and breathability.
+The Jabra Elite Active 65t is designed for high portability and breathability.
 Their unique design isn’t probably the most stable, though, especially when compared to other truly wireless in-ears we’ve reviewed so far, and they tend to move around or slip out according to the shape and size of your ears.
 Although we don’t currently test for it, these earbuds are also more resistant than the Elite 65t.

 11. Optoma Nuforce Be Sports4

 The NuForce BE Sport4 earbuds are sleek, high-performance buds that improve on their already five-star predecessors.
 They’re ideal for exercise, although any urbanite will also find their lightweight functionality highly appealing.
 The NuForce End up being Sports activity4 earbuds look exceptionally smart.
-They’re made of a glossy black metal, with lime green detailing for a subtle splash of color.
+They’re made of glossy black metal, with lime green detailing for a subtle splash of colour.

 A high degree of personalization is enabled by the included fittings, which permit you to tailor the fit of the earbuds to suit your ears.

 The BE Sports activity4 earbuds are predictably light at just 15g, but they’re substantial good enough to feel sturdy.
-The tethered design does mean, however, that using one earbud out will cause the pounds to pull on the other, and we found them impossible to use only in one ear – you should either have them both in, or both out.
+The tethered design does mean, however, that using one earbud out will cause the pounds to pull on the other, and we found them impossible to use only in one ear – you should either have them both in or both out.

 12. RHA TrueConnect

-The RHA TrueConnect are okay, mixed-usage, truly wireless in-ears that are great for sports.
+The RHA TrueConnect is okay, mixed-usage, truly wireless in-ears that are great for sports.
 Their small design is stable, breathable, and portable.
 They also passively isolate a good amount of ambient noise, making them suitable for commuting or to use at the office.
 Unfortunately, they have very high latency and won’t be ideal for watching videos and gaming.
 On the upside, their battery life is decent for truly wireless in-ears, and some may like their darker sound, especially on bass-heavy genres.
 They won’t be great for vocal-centric or classical music.
 Their truly cellular design is transportable, breathable, and steady for most sports.
 They are also rated IPX5 for water and sweat resistance, and their bass-heavy sound profile can help you get pumped during workouts.

 13. Anker SoundCore Liberty Lite Truly Wireless